gautada/pki-container/README.md

 # pki

-This is an implementation of public key infrastructure implementation of a certificate authority (CA) for servers.
-This implementation uses an encrypted virtual disk to hold all of the secure bits.
+This is an implementation of public key infrastructure (PKI) implementation of a certificate authority (CA) for private/personal servers.
+This implementation uses an [encrypted virtual disk](https://gitlab.com/cryptsetup/cryptsetup) to hold all of the secure bits.
+Currently, this is a series of scripts, based on [easypki](https://github.com/google/easypki) that allow for the manipulation of the CA in the encrypted disk.
 Eventually, this should have a web front end for the public bits and overall management of the PKI.
-Currently, this is a series of scripts that allow for the manipulation of the CA in the encrypted disk.
+Additionally, this container contains the [certbot](https://certbot.eff.org) which provides certificates to be used publicly.

 ## Container

 ### Versions

-This is a specific configuration of existing components and versioning is maintained through...
+This is a specific configuration of existing components versioning should be mapped.

+crypsetup
+easypki v1.1.0
+certbot v1.19.0

 ### Manual